 "She's broadening the scope of what she's doing," says Baumbach, who first cast her alongside Ben Stiller in "Greenberg" before the two became closer while making "Frances Ha." ''She's a real voice.
 It wouldn't be wrong to say she has an authorial voice before she's actually directed a movie."

-But as Gerwig said in her recent interview, "That, sir, is in the works today."
-She's finalizing plans to direct a screenplay she wrote called "Lady Bird" that's set in her hometown of Sacramento, California.
+But as Gerwig said on a recent summer morning, "That, sir, is in the works today."
+Following this interview over coffee, she'll finalize plans to direct a screenplay she wrote called "Lady Bird" that's set in her hometown of Sacramento, Calif.
 She'll shoot it in March, with Scott Rudin producing.

 So, by jet ski or whatever watercraft metaphor you like, Gerwig is on the move.
 Up until now, her career, which began in the low-budget "mumblecore" films of Joe Swanberg (some of which she co-wrote) and has dabbled in failed sitcom pilots and larger studio films like "Arthur" and "No Strings Attached," has often been depicted as a pinballing between indie and mainstream.